yushuinanrong/PPRL-VGAN/README.md

 # Usage
 First download both datasets from the offical sources.
 Then, reduce the video resolution to 64x64x3, and save the data into ".mat" or ".hdf5" files.
-In our experiments, we used 85% of the frames in each video for training and the rest frames for testing.
+In our experiments, we randomly chose 85% of the frames in each video for training and the rest frames for testing.
 You can decide your own training/testing ratio.

 **Training**
 ```python